Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Profiling of quantum circuits based on qubit interaction graphs

 \subsection{On the importance of qubit interaction graphs for quantum circuit mapping}

-\emph{Qubit interaction graphs} are graphical representations of the two-qubit gates of a given quantum circuit.
-Fig. \ref{fig:mapping1} shows an example of a quantum circuit (bottom left) along with its interaction graph representation (top left).
-Edges represent two-qubit gates and nodes are the qubits that participate in them.
+\emph{Qubit interaction graph} $G(V, E)$ is a graphical representation of the two-qubit gates of a given quantum circuit.
+It is in general a directed connected graph.
+Fig. \ref{fig:mapping1} shows an example of a quantum circuit Fig. \ref{fig:mapping1}(d) along with its interaction graph $G_i(V_i, E_i)$ representation Fig. \ref{fig:mapping1}(a).
+Directed edges $E_i$ represent two-qubit gates and nodes $V_i$ are the qubits that participate in them.
+Since the direction of edges in most cases doesn't influence the execution of the gates, it is sufficient to perceive the interaction graph as undirected for the mapping problem \cite{prielinger2023aquadratic}.
 If a circuit comprises multiple two-qubit gates between pairs of qubits, it results in a weighted graph (like in Fig. \ref{fig:interaction}), which shows how often each pair of qubits interacts and how those interactions are distributed among qubits.